longhornxa/small-group-manual/being_a_disciple_of_jesus_old.rst

 Live the Word
 -------------

-1. What is one step you will take this week to follow Jesus as His disciple?
-2. Read some of the teachings of Jesus from one of the Gospels this week.
+#.
+Read some of the teachings of Jesus from one of the Gospels this week.
 Meditate on how a 21st century disciple could put these into practice.
-3. One of the marks of a disciple is to "show love to other believers".
+#.
+One of the marks of a disciple is to "show love to other believers".
 Find a way this week to be a blessing to another Christian.
+#.
+Decide on your own way to follow Jesus more in discipleship this week and have an accountability partner ask you about it sometime during the week.

 Resources
 ---------